Linear Models

 Tip

 One of the awesome features of easystats is its broad support for various model types.
 What’s the big deal?
 Well, it means that the check_model() function adapts its checks based on the specific model you’re using!
 This flexibility makes it an incredibly powerful and user-friendly tool.
-Pretty much any model you’ve just run (or at least most of them) can be fed into the check_model() function, allowing you to easily verify if it meets the necessary assumptions.
+Most of the linear and non-linear models (or at least most of them) can be fed into the check_model() function, allowing you to easily verify if it meets the necessary assumptions.

 Keep in mind: Always be aware of which assumptions your model should satisfy.
 We’re not suggesting you use this function blindly!
 Instead, we’re showing you how to efficiently plot all relevant assumptions in one go.
 It’s simpler and quicker!!